dilanka-rathnasiri/data-dashboard/README.md

 - Frontend developed with Next.js
 - Backend developed with Express.js
-- frontend can be up with `next dev`
+- frontend can be up with `next run dev`
-- backend can be up with `node app.js`
+- backend can be up with `npm start`

 <span style="color:red">This is just a fun project.
 Do not use in production.</span>